wp-plugins/calculated-fields-form/README.txt

             }
             jQuery('.comment_area .uh').html( str );
         })()

+= Q: How to define an initial date in a date field? =

+A: The Date control allows to define two types of initial dates, a static date, for example 03/24/2015, or a relative date depending of the current date, for example 3 days after today.

+The static dates are very easy to define: select the date field in the form, and type the date string in any of the attributes: "Predefined Value", or "Default Date",for the static dates, any of attributes can be used interchangeably.

+The case of relative dates is a little more restrictive, the rules must be typed in the "Default date" attribute, and should comply any of formats:

+Number: will be considered a number of days from today.
+For example, the number 2 represent two days from today, and the number -1 represent yesterday.

+String: A smart text indicating a relative date.
+Relative dates must contain a pair of value(number) and period; valid periods are "y" representing years, "m" representing months, "w"  represents weeks, and "d" represents days.
+For example "+1m +7d" indicates one month and seven days from today.

 = Q: Is there a way to format the form in a table structure (various fields in the same line) ? =

 A: Into the calculated form editor click a field and into its settings there is one field named "Add Css Layout Keywords".
 Into that field you can put the name of a CSS class that will be applied to the field.